Renormalization Treatment of IR and UV Cutoffs in Waveguide QED and Implications to Numerical Model Simulation: Perturbative analysis and multi-photon extension

 \subsection{Extension to multi-photon scattering}

-With the diagrammatic expansion of the $S$-matrix elements now formally justified, we can employ it to analyze multi-photon scattering processes.
+With the diagrammatic expansion of the $S$-matrix elements now formally justified, we can identify how the corrections discussed above enter multi-photon scattering processes.
 In particular, let us consider the $T$-matrix contribution to the two-photon scattering amplitude $T^{\beta_1 p_1, \beta_2 p_2, g}_{\alpha_1 k_1, \alpha_2 k_2, g}$.
-The loop corrections contributing to the atomic line arise from the series expansion of the atomic Green's function.
-Accordingly, the Feynman-diagrammatic expansion of the above amplitude can be recast as: \begin{widetext}
+The loop corrections contributing to internal atomic lines arise from the series expansion of the atomic Green's function.
+The Feynman-diagrammatic expansion of the above amplitude therefore contains, among other terms, contributions of the form: \begin{widetext}

-\end{widetext} where $\{\text{perm.}\}$ denotes all permutations of the incoming and outgoing photon legs.
-These permutations correspond precisely to the $s$-, $t$-, and $u$-channel contributions familiar from scattering theory in particle physics~\cite{peskinIntroductionQuantumField1995}.
+\end{widetext} where $\{\text{perm.}\}$ denotes the corresponding permutations of the incoming and outgoing photon legs.
 For readability, the subscripts $\ket{g}$ and $\ket{e}$ have been omitted on this diagram.
-The key point is that the divergences in this amplitude, rendered finite by the introduction of IR and UV cutoffs, are precisely the loop corrections encountered previously.
+The key point is that the cutoff-dependent corrections dressing the atomic propagator are precisely the loop corrections encountered previously.

-From a diagrammatic standpoint, this observation can be extended to multi-photon scattering processes: any corrections capable of renormalizing the physical frequency $\omega_A$ or the physical decay rate $\Gamma$ are identical to those already identified.
-In particular, the only loop corrections that contribute arise from the atomic Green's function.
-This restriction is a direct consequence of particle-number conservation within the RWA.
-Hence, we can safely conclude that the renormalization relations derived in this paper apply generally to multi-photon scattering processes.
+This observation should not be interpreted as a complete evaluation of the two-photon $T$ matrix.
+Additional connected diagrams can also contribute to two-photon scattering amplitudes, and they are not captured by correcting only the single-atom Green function.
+The renormalization relations derived in this paper therefore account for the propagator-dressing part of the multi-photon dynamics, but not for the full set of multi-photon corrections.
+A systematic treatment of these additional contributions is left for future work.

+Nevertheless, in the monochromatic limit, where the incoming photons have a narrow frequency spread, the TLS is known to behave effectively as a linear scatterer~\cite{rouletTwoPhotonsAtomic2016}.
+In this regime, the diagrams corrected by the single-photon renormalization are expected to capture the leading cutoff-dependent effects on two-photon scattering.
+The renormalization relations derived in this paper should therefore provide an accurate description of the main cutoff effects in the monochromatic regime of multi-photon scattering events.